kevinAlbs/IntroToCpp/lab1/README.md

 Run `make` to build the project.
-The compiler will try to compile `lab1.m.cpp` and immediately complain that the identifier `is_palindrome` was never declared. does not yet exist.
+The compiler will try to compile `lab1.m.cpp` and immediately complain that the identifier `is_palindrome` was never declared.
 Study the code to see what functions you need to add.

 You will write two new functions, defined in `lab1.m.cpp`: